aMorteza/TCP-NS2-Congestion-Control/ReadMe.md

 ![loss](img/loss/bar.png)

-* There is fairness for loss in the flows, congestion avoidance algorithm is effective, for example "Vegas" has a loss rate of zero, simply because it never overflows the queue.
+* There is loss fairness for the flow pairs, but congestion avoidance algorithm is effective, for example "Vegas" has a loss rate of zero, simply because it never overflows the queue.

 - Any question? feel free to mail [Amirhosein_Morteza@yahoo.com](https://Amirhosein_Morteza@yahoo.com)